- Firm pitches gondola to link South Station to the Seaport district in Boston.

-Hawk Holding Company, the new ski empire backed by the owner of Aspen Skiing Company along with KSL Capital Partners, has reached a deal to purchase Deer Valley Resort in Park City, Utah.
+The new ski empire backed by the owner of Aspen Skiing Company along with KSL Capital Partners has reached a deal to purchase Deer Valley Resort in Park City, Utah.
 The news follows the group’s combination of Intrawest, Mammoth Resorts and Squaw Valley, and brings together 13 mountains rivaling the scope of Vail Resorts.
 Financial terms of the transaction were not disclosed and it does not include Solitude, which the Deer Valley partners bought in 2015.
-A new name and brand for the combined Aspen/KSL venture will launch sometime this fall with a unified pass product expected to follow next spring.
+A new name and brand for the combined Aspen/KSL venture, currently known as Hawk Holding Company, will launch sometime this fall with a unified pass product expected to follow next spring.
 “Deer Valley Resort is one of the pre-eminent mountain resorts in the world and is a tremendous addition to our existing portfolio,” said David Perry, president and chief operating officer of the new ski conglomerate in a press statement.
 “Prior to this acquisition, we were able to offer our guests exceptional experiences throughout most of North America’s major ski regions, but we did not have a resort in Utah, a state that is renowned for great skiing and mountain town life.”

 Bob Wheaton, Deer Valley’s president and general manager, noted “joining this portfolio of resorts will enable Deer Valley to build upon its outstanding traditions and further enhance our ability to provide our guests with a world class skiing experience.
 I look forward to working with them as we develop our vision for the future of the resort and the new company.”
 The still all-but-legally nameless company’s coast to coast portfolio now includes:

 - Deer Valley, Utah

 - Squaw Valley, California

 - Steamboat, Colorado